max-gersh/SWE-Evaluation-Tool/README.md

 ```
 conda env list
 ```
 5. Select nm_swe kernel for running jupyter notebooks.
-If nm_swe kernel does not show up in kernel list when using VS Code run the following lines the in the terminal:
+If nm_swe kernel does not show up in kernel list in VSCode or JupyterLab run the following lines the in the terminal:
 ```
 pip install ipykernel
 python -m ipykernel install --user --name nm_swe --display-name "nm_swe"
 ```
-After this, "nm_swe" should appear in the list of kernel (may need to restart VS Code first).
+After this, "nm_swe" should appear in the list of kernel (may need to restart VSCode/JupyterLab first).

 ## Running the SWE Analysis Code
 The current system uses three jupyter notebooks in the `notebooks` directory for downloading, plotting and generating tables.
 Run all cells in each of the three notebooks in the following order: